Teaching Social Emotional Skills

 When teaching social emotional skills, it is important to give open-ended time to practice as well as structured activities.
 For example, I give my students cooperative play time.
 For this, I actually choose partners for my students and I choose partners that they don’t typically play with or play the same materials.
 Then I tell them that they have to agree on what to play and make a plan before they start playing.
 Once they decide what to play, they can go play and continue using the cooperation skills we have practiced.
 I wander around the room and praise students for using the skills and support them if they are stuck on a problem.
 It is truly amazing to see them all engaged with their partners on an activity and cooperating.

 After about 10 minutes, I usually end the mandatory partner time and allow them to choose their own partners.
 It is interesting that they usually are so good at sharing ideas with a new play friend, but with their best friends they usually slip back into the habit of one leader in the group.
 I try and support them during the totally unstructured play time by making sure that everyone has a voice heard when making a play plan.
-When I see students using the skills I have taught them, I make sure to praise them and share what it is they did to use the skill in their independent play time.
+When I see students using the social emotional skills I have taught them, I make sure to praise them and share what it is they did to use the skill in their independent play time.